JCSDA/jedi-docs/docs/index.rst

 objective of reducing or avoiding redundant work within the community and increasing efficiency of research and of the transition from development teams to operations.

+    `Click here for a brief description of high-level requirements for JEDI <background/requirements.html>`_

+    `Click here for a brief description of the general methodology for JEDI <background/methodology.html>`_

 Code Development
 ^^^^^^^^^^^^^^^^